smaclell/smaclell.github.io/_drafts/exterminator-12-finding-the-bottleneck.md

 	</figcaption>
 </figure>

-We expected the code deep within the parsing/analysis to be called frequently.
-With the performance data in hand we found the exact functions being called.
+We expected the code deep within the parsing/filtering to be called frequently.
+With the performance data in hand we found the exact methods being called.
 We found a few classes deep within our libraries which were very active.

-The two primary hot areas were the children of the functions A and B.
+The two primary hot areas were the children of the methods A and B.
-These functions barely took up any time at all.
-This is why the inclusive samples (time spent in the function and children) are much larger than the exclusive samples (only time spent in the function).
+These methods barely took up any time at all.
+This is why the inclusive samples (time spent in the method and children) are much larger than the exclusive samples (only time spent in the method).

 <div class="table-responsive image-center">
 	<table class="table table-striped" style="margin: 0px auto; width: 75%">